 I painted my nails after my shower on Wednesday evening.
 The instructions from Piggy Paint suggest using a hair dryer on the warm setting for 1-2 minutes, to speed up drying of the polish.
 But I did not have a hair dryer to use, so I just allowed the nail polish to dry over night.

 I started by applying one very thin layer of basecoat.
 Basecoats from water based brands are much thinner than regular base coats.
 They do not cover up any ridges on the nail surface, and seem to vanish when they dry.
+I applied two layers of colored polish, allowing the first layer to dry to the touch before applying the second layer.
+I then topped it off with a layer of topcoat.
+See How to Apply and Remove Piggy Paint Water Based Nail Polish.

 The basecoat had a normal smell for a water based formula.
 The nail polish had a bit of an unpleasant smell while painting it onto my fingernails.
 I did not notice much of a smell with the topcoat.